Page 9: Historical Events In March - 24

 2018 On March - 24 in over 900 cities internationally, people participate in demonstrations against gun violence and mass shootings, calling for stronger gun control in the "March for Our Lives".

-2020 On this day in history indian PM Narendra Modi orders a 21 day lockdown for world's second most populous country of 1.3 billion people to deal with coronavirus COVID-19
+2020 Indian PM Narendra Modi orders a 21 day lockdown for world's second most populous country of 1.3 billion people to deal with coronavirus COVID-19 on March - 24.

 2020 On this day in history [COVID-19 pandemic] The International Olympic Committee and Japan suspend the 2020 Summer Olympics until 2021.
 On March 30, the Summer Olympics are rescheduled from July 23 to August 8, 2021.